 Management

-The Group COO has overall executive accountability for sustainability, including climate-related issues, decarbonisation and energy-related matters.
-The COO acts upon the most material risks and opportunities to successfully transition business models for maximum benefit lower-energy consumption and higher efficiencies leading to reduced costs and decarbonisation.
-The Group CFO holds overall executive accountability for integrating climate-related issues into annual budgets, business plans, financial disclosures and risk management.
+The Group COO holds overall executive accountability for sustainability, including climate-related issues, decarbonisation, and energy management.
+Acting on the most material risks and opportunities identified through management forums, the COO drives business model transitions that enhance energy efficiency, reduce costs, and support decarbonisation.
+The Group CFO is responsible for integrating climate-related considerations into annual budgets, business plans, financial disclosures and risk management.

-Through the three-year TCFD adoption project, the Group has embedded the consideration of climate-related risks and opportunities within the appropriate internal functions (i.e. enterprise risk management, communication and reporting, insurance, financial planning and disclosure, project management, internal audit, engineering, mining and treatment) to bolster the integration of climate change, energy and decarbonisation strategies throughout the business.
-Management reports to the Gem Diamonds and Letšeng Boards and their respective Audit and Sustainability Committees, on a quarterly basis, on the identification and response to climate-related risks and opportunities.
+Climate-related risks and opportunities are embedded across key internal functions, including enterprise risk management, financial planning, reporting, insurance, project management, internal audit, and operations.
+This integration strengthens the Group’s approach to climate change, energy management, and decarbonisation.
+Management provides regular reports to the Gem Diamonds and Letšeng Boards and their respective Audit and Sustainability Committees, on the identification and response to climate-related risks and opportunities.

 The impacts of climate-related risks and opportunities on our businesses, strategy and financial planning